 Everitt says he decided it was time to move up in the hospital and get his nursing degree.
 In order to do that, he needed a program with flexibility so he could continue working at the hospital.

 “OCC provides very good flexibility in scheduling,” Everitt said.
 “You can study on your own and take the tests whenever you feel you’re ready.
-The auckland pharmacies levitra clinical aspect is also very flexible.
+The clinical aspect is also very flexible.
 It allows people who have jobs and who have families to really be able to manage their schedule and their studying.”